The Blackstone Group Inc. (NYSE:BX) Shares Acquired by Capital Asset Advisory Services LLC

-Capital Asset Advisory Services LLC increased its position in The Blackstone Group Inc. (NYSE:BX) by 346.6% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 8,276 shares of the asset manager’s stock after acquiring an additional 6,423 shares during the period.
-Capital Asset Advisory Services LLC’s holdings in The Blackstone Group were worth $617,000 as of its most recent SEC filing.
+Capital Asset Advisory Services LLC lifted its stake in shares of The Blackstone Group Inc. (NYSE:BX) by 346.6% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 8,276 shares of the asset manager’s stock after acquiring an additional 6,423 shares during the quarter.
+Capital Asset Advisory Services LLC’s holdings in The Blackstone Group were worth $617,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in BX.
-Howe & Rusling Inc. acquired a new stake in shares of The Blackstone Group in the 1st quarter worth approximately $25,000.
-Charter Oak Capital Management LLC purchased a new stake in The Blackstone Group in the 4th quarter valued at approximately $26,000.
-Atlas Private Wealth Advisors purchased a new stake in The Blackstone Group in the 1st quarter valued at approximately $30,000.
-Mascoma Wealth Management LLC purchased a new stake in The Blackstone Group in the 1st quarter valued at approximately $31,000.
-Finally, Valley Brook Capital Group purchased a new stake in The Blackstone Group in the 4th quarter valued at approximately $34,000.
+Several other hedge funds and other institutional investors also recently bought and sold shares of BX.
+Howe & Rusling Inc. acquired a new position in The Blackstone Group in the first quarter worth approximately $25,000.
+Charter Oak Capital Management LLC acquired a new position in The Blackstone Group in the fourth quarter worth approximately $26,000.
+Atlas Private Wealth Advisors acquired a new position in The Blackstone Group in the first quarter worth approximately $30,000.
+Mascoma Wealth Management LLC acquired a new position in The Blackstone Group in the first quarter worth approximately $31,000.
+Finally, Valley Brook Capital Group acquired a new position in The Blackstone Group in the fourth quarter worth approximately $34,000.
 Institutional investors and hedge funds own 60.72% of the company’s stock.

-BX has been the topic of a number of recent research reports.
-Barclays upped their target price on The Blackstone Group from $75.00 to $85.00 and gave the company an “overweight” rating in a research note on Monday, April 19th.
-Argus upped their target price on The Blackstone Group from $82.00 to $100.00 and gave the company a “buy” rating in a research note on Tuesday, April 27th.
-Oppenheimer reissued a “market perform” rating on shares of The Blackstone Group in a research note on Wednesday, March 24th.
-Morgan Stanley increased their price target on The Blackstone Group from $90.00 to $98.00 and gave the stock an “overweight” rating in a research note on Friday, April 23rd.
-Finally, Deutsche Bank Aktiengesellschaft increased their price target on The Blackstone Group from $66.00 to $76.00 and gave the stock a “hold” rating in a research note on Friday, April 23rd.
-Five investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The Blackstone Group currently has an average rating of “Buy” and an average price target of $78.36.
+BX has been the subject of a number of recent analyst reports.
+Barclays raised their price objective on shares of The Blackstone Group from $75.00 to $85.00 and gave the stock an “overweight” rating in a research note on Monday, April 19th.
+Oppenheimer reaffirmed a “market perform” rating on shares of The Blackstone Group in a research note on Wednesday, March 24th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of The Blackstone Group from $66.00 to $76.00 and gave the stock a “hold” rating in a research note on Friday, April 23rd.
+Argus raised their price objective on shares of The Blackstone Group from $82.00 to $100.00 and gave the stock a “buy” rating in a research note on Tuesday, April 27th.
+Finally, Morgan Stanley raised their price objective on shares of The Blackstone Group from $90.00 to $98.00 and gave the stock an “overweight” rating in a research note on Friday, April 23rd.
+Five analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average price target of $78.36.

-The Blackstone Group (NYSE:BX) last issued its quarterly earnings results on Wednesday, April 21st.
-The asset manager reported $0.96 EPS for the quarter, topping the consensus estimate of $0.72 by $0.24.
+The Blackstone Group (NYSE:BX) last released its quarterly earnings data on Wednesday, April 21st.
+The asset manager reported $0.96 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.72 by $0.24.
 The Blackstone Group had a net margin of 26.66% and a return on equity of 15.52%.
-The business had revenue of $2.05 billion for the quarter, compared to analysts’ expectations of $1.65 billion.
-During the same quarter last year, the company posted $0.46 earnings per share.
-On average, equities research analysts expect that The Blackstone Group Inc. will post 3.55 earnings per share for the current fiscal year.
+The business had revenue of $2.05 billion during the quarter, compared to analyst estimates of $1.65 billion.
+During the same quarter in the previous year, the business earned $0.46 EPS.
+Sell-side analysts anticipate that The Blackstone Group Inc. will post 3.55 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Monday, May 10th.
-Shareholders of record on Monday, May 3rd were issued a $0.82 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, May 10th.
+Investors of record on Monday, May 3rd were paid a $0.82 dividend.
+This represents a $3.28 annualized dividend and a dividend yield of 3.33%.
 The ex-dividend date of this dividend was Friday, April 30th.
-This represents a $3.28 dividend on an annualized basis and a yield of 3.33%.
-The Blackstone Group’s dividend payout ratio is currently 123.77%.
+The Blackstone Group’s payout ratio is presently 123.77%.

-In other The Blackstone Group news, major shareholder Lifesciences Iii L.P.
-Clarus purchased 30,000 shares of the business’s stock in a transaction dated Tuesday, May 11th.
-The shares were bought at an average price of $17.00 per share, with a total value of $510,000.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, major shareholder Holdings L.P.
-Blackstone III sold 6,478,658 shares of The Blackstone Group stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $21.73, for a total value of $140,781,238.34.
-The disclosure for this sale can be found here.
-Insiders sold 7,655,603 shares of company stock worth $230,597,539 in the last three months.
-1.00% of the stock is currently owned by corporate insiders.

 About The Blackstone Group